paulscherrerinstitute/IocshDeclWrap/README.md

 ## `IOCSH_FUNC_WRAP_REGISTRAR()`

-The `IOCSH_FUNC_WRAP_REGISTRAR` macro is a convenience macro which defines and 'epicsExports' a registrar function:
+The `IOCSH_FUNC_WRAP_REGISTRAR` macro is a convenience macro which defines and `epicsExports` a registrar function:

     IOCSH_FUNC_WRAP_REGISTRAR(
        <registrar_name>,
        <any number of IOCSH_FUNC_WRAP() statements>
     )

-The name of the registrar must also be declared in a 'dbd' file.
+The name of the registrar must also be declared in a `dbd` file.

 Note that multiple `IOCSH_FUNC_WRAP()` statements may be